What Are RFID Tags? How They Work, Benefits, and Top Uses

 1. Low Frequency (LF RFID)

-Due to their short-range capabilities, low-frequency RFID tags operating at 125-135 Khz are utilized in both handheld and embedded applications.
+Due to their short-range capabilities, low-frequency RFID tags operating at 125-135 kHz are utilized in both handheld and embedded applications.

 They are especially useful in various sectors, such as animal tracking, for their robustness against metallic or water interference, providing an effective means to manage and monitor individual assets.